 American Association of Railroads, and other commodity flow information, together with 49 CFR information, were used in compilation of this supply chain information.
-These chemical-specific shipment profiles were also used in the ERG2012 analysis.
+These chemical-specific shipment profiles were also used in the ERG2016 analysis.
 In addition, we employed separate profiles for materials called out for specific treatment in 49 CFR, such as arsine, diborane, fluorine, hydrogen cyanide, methyl mercaptan, nickel carbonyl, nitric oxide, and tetranitromethane.
+A significant addition for the ERG2016 is including eight adsorbed Hazard Zone A gases.
+As the amount of these gases in the cylinders are generally very low, distances for these materials are substantially less than those same gases specified for non-adsorbed conveyance.

 Examples of mixed rail and highway shipment profiles are provided in Tables 2.2 and 2.3 for liquids and gases, respectively.
 Three classes of shipments are listed for each profile: bulk rail transportation, bulk highway transportation, and package freight transportation.
-To provide some perspective on the relative influence of the shipment classes and release types on releases modeled in the ERG2012 analysis, the percentage of total releases represented by each type is listed for all releases, releases of 5-60 gal, and releases of more than 60 gal.
+To provide some perspective on the relative influence of the shipment classes and release types on releases modeled in the ERG2016 analysis, the percentage of total releases represented by each type is listed for all releases, releases of 5-55 gal, and releases of more than 55 gal.
 When all releases are considered, en route/nonaccident incidents make up the majority of releases modeled for the shipment profiles given in Tables 2.2 and 2.3.
-However, in considering releases of more than 60 gal (i.e., "large spills" in the Table), accident-related incidents make up the majority of cases.
+However, in considering releases of more than 55 gal (i.e., "large spills" in the Table), accident-related incidents make up the majority of cases.
 For such releases, package freight incidents were the most common, and bulk highway incidents were the least.
 Because PADs are set by the 90th-percentile value, incidents involving bulk containers had a far greater influence on PAD values than did incidents involving package freight containers, since bulk containers usually involved larger release amounts.